Ustekinumab

 We need your help to improve our information to better support people with Crohn’s and Colitis.
 Fill in our short survey to let us know what we're doing well and how we can better meet your needs.

 • You have your first dose of ustekinumab through a drip into a vein.
-After this, you have it as an injection under your skin, which you can learn to do yourself at home.
-You take it every 8 or 12 weeks.
+After this, you have it as an injection under your skin.
+You may be able to learn to do this yourself at home.
+You usually take it every 8 or 12 weeks.

-• If you have any concerns about your ustekinumab treatment, contact your IBD team.
+Your IBD team can help if you have any concerns about your ustekinumab treatment.

 • Pyzchiva